 Georgia Southwestern State University provides every student with a CanesCard.
 The CanesCard is the official Identification Card for GSW.
-Students can use their CanesCard to receive financial aid refunds, access the Dining Hall, Higher Grounds, POD, and Chick-fil-A/Boar's Head Deli.
-The CanesCard can also be used to make on- campus and off-campus purchases or access ATMs for cash.
-The CanesCard functions as a pre-paid DEBIT card; students can only make purchases if they have money applied to their CanesCard.
+Students can use their CanesCard to access the Dining Hall, Higher Grounds, POD, and Chick-fil- A/Boar's Head Deli.